 Thus, our method for segmenting is as follows.
 First, we scan each word from the end, and find all morphemes $B\beta$ from the suffix list such that our word can be written as $\alpha B\beta$ (for some α).
-The morpheme with the lowest value of $Pr_f(B|\alpha)$ that is also smaller than 1 is chosen.
-If such a morpheme is found, it is removed and the processed is repeated until no more morphemes can be removed.
+The values for $Pr_f(B|\alpha)$ are compared for all of these and the morpheme (if any) with the lowest value smaller than 1 is chosen.
+If such a morpheme was found, it is removed and the processed is repeated until no more morphemes can be removed.
 We then repeat the same process, attempting to peel off morphemes in the prefix list from the beginning of the word (using Pr_b instead of Pr_f).